-Business professional attire is the most formal interview attire for men and is generally suitable for white-collar jobs and more traditional companies.
+The business professional a.k.a. business formal attire is the most formal interview attire for men and is generally suitable for white-collar jobs and more traditional company cultures.
 Companies and roles that generally require business professional attire include law firms, management positions, sales jobs, IT roles, and other administrative office jobs.

-Business professional requires the full suit and tie matchup, with the dress pants, blazers, and shoes to match.
+Business professional requires the full suit and tie matchup, with the dress pants, blazers, and dress shoes or loafers to match.
 You could also add a nice vest, but that is optional.
 When you wear business professional attire, you want your clothes to fit you properly.
 Loose, hanging clothing is off-putting for interviews.
-Likewise, you want your outfit to be dark or neutral colors, such as navy, gray, light blue, or black.
+Likewise, you want your outfit to be dark or neutral colors, such as navy blue, gray, light blue, or black.
 And do not forget, always tuck your shirt in and make sure your tie comes down to your belt.

 Business Casual Attire